C0DIC/Light-Write/README.md

 2. cd Light-Write
 3. cd app
 4. chmod +x lwapp
-5. ./lwapp'Light Write' or move file where you want and click on it
+5. ./lwapp or move file where you want and click on it